Converters#

 The sampling period \(T_\mathrm{s}\) is returned by the control method, and it does not need to be constant.

-If the zero sequence is of interest, it could be easily added to the inverter model.
+If the zero sequence is of interest, it could be easily added to the converter model.

 Switching-Cycle Averaging#